worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 Programming, obviously.
 They were machines.
 They did what they were told.

-But Sarah preferred to think of it differently.
+But Liv preferred to think of it differently.
 They continued because someone was still listening.
 Because the triangle required three points.
 Because relationships persist even across impossible distances.

 As long as someone heard them, they weren't alone.